dafny-lang/dafny/docs/OnlineTutorial/guide.md

 **Exercise 5.**
-  *Change your test method from Exercise 4 to capture the value of `max` to an out parameter, and then do the checks from Exercise 4 using the variable.
+  *Change your test method from Exercise 4 to capture the value of `max` to an out-parameter, and then do the checks from Exercise 4 using the variable.
 Dafny will reject this program because you are calling `max` from real code.
 Fix this problem using a `function method`.*